krunixbase/shamir-lab/README.md

 It is intended for educational, forensic, and testing purposes only.

 ---
-## Purpose
+## Evidence handling (optional)

-This repository provides research tools for analyzing deterministic reconstruction behavior in Shamir Secret Sharing schemes.
+This repository may generate test artifacts, logs, and reconstruction traces that can be used for validation, reproducibility testing, and documentation review.

-It is intended for educational, forensic, and testing purposes only.
+It does not provide forensic services and does not represent an operational evidence analysis offering.

 ---